Imran Khan loses KP local government election battle - ExBulletin

 Imran Khan loses KP local government election battle

-Khyber Pakhtunkhwa, Dec.
-20 (UNI) Pakistan Tehreek-i-Insaf (PTI) led by Imran Khan is losing in several districts of Khyber Pakhtunkhwa province while Jamiat Ulema-i-Islam (JUI-F) leads in many fronts, as according to the preliminary results of the first phase of the poll on Monday.
+Khyber Pakhtunkhwa: Pakistan Tehreek-i-Insaf (PTI) led by Imran Khan is losing in several districts of Khyber Pakhtunkhwa province while Jamiat Ulema-i-Islam (JUI-F) leads in many fronts, according to preliminary results of the first phase of the poll on Monday.

 Local elections were held on Sunday in 17 districts of the province.
 The elections here took place after a six-year hiatus.